How's your charitable donation being spent? The 5 main problems

 Supply Chain Dishonesty and Rogue Practice

 You would think that this was impossible within the Third Sector wouldn't you?
 But again, we've witnessed firsthand, the kind of 'deals' and contracts that charities have signed up to in the past and what they were told about said contracts.
-We recently worked on a cost saving strategy for a well known national charity.
+We recently worked on a cost reduction strategy for a well known national charity.
 They'd suffered over the years with misplaced loyalty to existing suppliers.
 This had resulted in them being a long way from being market aligned with the majority of their procurement portfolio.
 They certainly weren't in this position due to neglect of responsibility or a lack of energy regarding their continual support for the organisation, they'd simply fallen victim to taking a supplier's advice at face value.
 Charities (and businesses) SHOULD in theory be able to do this of course.
 But businesses like ours wouldn't exist if they should/ could................

 Charities need to gather all the resourcefulness they possess, and hone their buying habits.
 This will ensure they continue to be relevant, appealing, efficient and effective for the beneficiaries they represent, and the backers who want to give both time and financial support to help deliver their charitable goals.